its-tushar-bit/sonatype-firewall-extension/insight-brain-service/src/test/resources/PullRequestLineFeedbackTest/PullRequestLineFeedback_singleWithSuggestion_noHtml.md

-### :thinking_face: Nexus IQ found a policy violation introduced by this change.
+### :thinking: Nexus IQ found a policy violation introduced by this change.

 :shield: **Bumping to version 123** will resolve all policy violations for this component (as of _Jul 03, 2020_)